SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 | <b>Fig.1 The control flow graph for the given source files </b>|

-Apart from generating the visual graph, the CFG can be use for many other static analysis purpose.
+Apart from generating the visual graph, the CFG can be used for many other static analysis purposes.
 For example, `get_calls` can be used to get all function calls in each block.
 ```python
 for block in cfg: